Graduate Financial Aid Options

 Fellowships

-Many graduate departments offer fellowships to Georgia Tech graduate students.
-You must be nominated for these awards by your academic department.
-The Graduate Studies office provides helpful information about fellowships, assistantships, and other payment options.
+Many graduate departments at Georgia Tech offer fellowships to graduate students.
+To be considered for these awards, you must be nominated by your academic department.
+The Graduate Studies office provides helpful information about fellowships, assistantships, and other financial aid options.

 Federal Direct Loans

-Georgia Tech participates in Direct Lending, which provides a streamlined, high-quality, cost-effective, and dependable loan program for students and families.
-The Federal Direct Loan Program includes the following loans for graduate students:
+Georgia Tech participates in the Direct Lending program, offering a streamlined, high-quality, cost-effective, and dependable loan option for students and families.
+The Federal Direct Loan Program provides the following loan options for graduate students:

 Graduate Unsubsidized Direct Student Loans